AllStarLink/ASL3-Manual/docs/user-guide/install.md

 slow Internet or DNS servers that have very long cache timers may benefit from this method of node lookup instead.

+## Node Configuration
+Next step is to configure the node settings.
+YouTuber Freddie Mac has a nice ASL3 RPi installation and configuration video.
+See the part where the asl-menu is shown [https://youtu.be/aeuj-yI8qrU](https://youtu.be/aeuj-yI8qrU).

 ## Docker
 Docker support will be coming in the near future.